All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Conclusions

 \item Along with \vtravel{} itself, the bulk velocity and velocity dispersion components of the halo are simultaneously measured (Figure~\ref{fig:halo_vel}).
 We detect a strong radial `compression' signal ($\langle v_r \rangle \lesssim 20$~\kms{}), as well as some net azimuthal rotation in the outer halo.

 \item The intrinsic velocity dispersion of the MW halo declines as a function of distance in along all three spherical coordinates.
-After accounting for the LMC-induced reflex motion, outer halo stars exhibit significantly radially-biased motions, with a near-constant profile of the velocity anisotropy parameter $\beta \approx 0.6$ out to $120$~kpc (Figure~\ref{fig:beta}).
+After accounting for the LMC-induced reflex motion, outer halo stars exhibit significantly radially-biased motions, with a rising profile of the velocity anisotropy parameter $\beta \approx 0.6 - 0.8$ from to $40-120$~kpc (Figure~\ref{fig:beta}).

 \item We search for the \textit{local} influence of the LMC on the mean radial velocities of MW halo stars along its past orbit (Figure~\ref{fig:local_vgsr}).
 A much larger dataset will be required to definitively measure these effects, at least twice as large to detect the radial velocity signature, and $\approx 10\times$ larger for the tangential velocity signature.
 Future spectroscopic surveys --- combined with \textit{Gaia} DR4 --- should be sensitive to these signatures.